GitSimmons/confluence-floating-toc/README.md

 ### Motivation

-Confluence's Table of Contents Macro is pretty bare bones, and a friend wanted a more user-friendly version with some neat features like multi level highlighting and sticky positioning.
+Confluence's Table of Contents Macro is pretty bare bones, I felt I could fix some of its shortcomings.

 ## Instructions

 ### Before we get started

 For clarity, this was made for **Confluence Server 6.15.2**, if it fails terribly on whatever your setup is, let me know.
+I'm not familiar with Confluence more generally, but maybe we can figure out what's broken together.

 You'll need to enable Confluence's **HTML** macro to do this.
-Instructions for that are available at https://confluence.atlassian.com/doc/html-macro-38273085.html as well as a fairly well worded explanation as to why it's disabled by default.
+Instructions for that are available at https://confluence.atlassian.com/doc/html-macro-38273085.html as well as a succinct explanation as to why it's disabled by default.
 Please read that.
 Basically, if your userbase isn't exclusively people you trust, maybe don't rely on this solution.

 ### Step by Step

-Wade Tracy's instructions for getting this setup are excellent and easier to follow than anything I'd come up with, so lets follow along with his guidance:
+Wade Tracy's instructions for getting this setup are excellent and easier to follow than anything I'd come up with, so lets follow along with his guidance (and a couple small additions for things specific to this project):

 There are two pieces required for getting this to work.
 First you must add a Table of Contents macro with the correct settings and then you must add an HTML macro with the CSS and Javascript.